+Source Dorling and Thomas, 2016.

 Discussion

 In England and Wales there were 39,074 more deaths in 2015 as compared to 2014.
 The size of the rise was almost directly proportional to age – the frailer an age group was, the greater the proportional rise in mortality was for that group.
 The geography of this change in mortality rates appears consistent across space – the effects are being felt everywhere; affluent and deprived areas, urban and rural regions, the North and South.
 The size, scale and lack of geography of these changes in 2015 (particularly in comparison to previous years) suggests that something wider is occurring at the population level.

-Whilst population health has been continually improving globally in the past 100 years, we have seen evidence of the reversal of mortality trends in some countries.
-Case and Deaton identified rising mortality rates for middle aged non-Hispanic White females (subsequently shown to be concentrated in the poorer South of the US) (Case & Deaton 2015; Minton et al. 2016).
-Given that their finding only seems to relate to a specific demographic and geographical sub-group, the same causes probably will not apply to our results.
-Several European nations have also reported increasing mortality rates in 2015 including Scotland (ONS 2016b), France (National Institute of Statistics and Economic Studies 2016), Spain (Instituto Nacional de Estadistica 2016), Denmark (Statistics Denmark 2016) and Switzerland (Swiss Statistics 2016).
+England & Wales are not alone in seeing increased mortality risks in 2015.
+Increases have also reported in Scotland (ONS 2016b), France (National Institute of Statistics and Economic Studies 2016), Spain (Instituto Nacional de Estadistica 2016), Denmark (Statistics Denmark 2016) and Switzerland (Swiss Statistics 2016).
+But the level of increase in England & Wales seems particularly high and is only comparable to those that took place in Scotland that are higher still than in England and Wales (Dorling 2016c).

 So what are the possible explanations for such a distinct reversal in mortality rates?
 It is possible that the effect size is random – mortality rates jump around from year to year – but typically they have continued to fall year on year with the rate of the fall itself changing.
-The difference between 2014 and 2015 was larger than previously seen, and combined with the fact that increases have been consistent geographically it would not seem the case.
-Mortality rates have not spiked as much since the 1951 and 1968 influenza epidemics, although each displayed a distinct geography unlike in 2015 (Jackson et al. 2010).
-Mortality rates for respiratory causes increased in 2015 (ONS 2016a).
-Whilst 2015 experienced a flu virus strain that had greater prevalence in the elderly, levels were described by Public Health England as ‘moderate’ suggesting it is not the sole cause (Public Health England 2015).
+The difference between 2014 and 2015 was larger than any previously seen for at least four decades, and combined with the fact that increases have been consistent geographically it would not seem plausible that this is influenza as influenza both spread geographically and increases deaths in a few weeks rather than over many months (Flemming and Elliot, 2008, Figure 2).
+Mortality rates have not spiked as much since the 1951 and 1968 influenza epidemics, and each epidemic displayed a distinct geography unlike in 2015 (Jackson et al. 2010).
+It is true that mortality rates for respiratory causes increased in 2015 (ONS 2016a).
+Whilst 2015 experienced a flu virus strain that had greater prevalence in the elderly, levels were described by Public Health England as ‘moderate’ suggesting it is not the sole or even a substantial cause of the most recent rise in deaths among the elderly in England and Wales (Public Health England 2015).

 The ONS attributes the increase in old age mortality rates to increases in deaths due to Dementias and Alzheimer’s disease (particularly in comparison to other causes of death) (ONS 2016b).
 Exploring whether the geography of the relative change in Dementias and Alzheimer’s disease match the geography we report will be necessary to understand why these increases have occurred.
 However, this explanation is confounded by efforts by the Department of Health to increase the diagnoses of these conditions (Department of Health 2015; ONS 2016b).
 The increase in these deaths may be capturing better diagnoses, as opposed to a wider population phenomenon, which may explain the increase in mortality rates for these causes.
+However, what we also need to ask is why people suffering from these two conditions are dying in greater number than before and not surviving for as long as they had been before.
+Could there be rising problems in social care and with the NHS itself providing crisis care?